jagjourney/jaggrok-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.1.00 =
+* Scheduled a daily provider health check that re-tests active API connections and keeps the cron aligned with the settings toggle.
+* Recorded consecutive connection failures, clearing counters on success and surfacing administrator alerts when thresholds are exceeded.
+* Added settings toggles to control automated checks, enable alert emails, and configure notification recipients directly from the dashboard.

 = 1.0.04 =
 * Hardened the CI guardrail so every change to the repository requires a synchronized version bump before merging.